ZBcheng/ollama-native/README.md

 ## Features 🧬
 - **Minimal Functionality**: Offers the core functionalities of Ollama without extra features or complexity.
-- **Rusty APIs**: Utilizes chainable methods, making the API simple, concise, and idiomatic to Rust.
+- **Rusty Style**: Utilizes chainable methods, making the API simple, concise, and idiomatic to Rust.
+- **Fluent Response**: Responses are automatically converted to the appropriate data structure based on the methods you call.
+- **Unified APIs**: Uses a consistent API for both streaming and non-streaming requests.

 ### API Design
 <table>